JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-21-What-is-the-most-interesting-place-in-the-room-make-yourself-a-heatmap.md

 ![Garden](https://github.com/JakubSzwajka/JakubSzwajka.github.io/blob/master/_posts/_images/garden_4.png?raw=true)

-Now we see some data!
+We can see the data now!
 We can assume where our dog spends most of the time. 👍

 Try to connect this with this [post](https://jakubszwajka.github.io/Maping-coordinates-from-frame-to-flat-space/), and you can make quite interesting camera system 🤔.
 You can try changing values in ``distanceTransform( )`` too.
 For example try different [distance types](https://docs.opencv.org/3.4/d7/d1b/group__imgproc__misc.html#gaa2bfbebbc5c320526897996aafa1d8eb).
 They will change your heatmap a bit.